The Master's project is an important component of the MSF program and is required of each MSF student in the 12-month length program.

-While the project is intended to be completed in two semesters, there may be unusual circumstances that require a longer time to complete your master's project.
+While the project is intended to be completed in the summer, there may be unusual circumstances that require a longer time to complete your master's project.
 However, the project must be completed within one calendar year of the completion of the required 30 hours of coursework for the MSF degree.
 If the project is not completed within that time, you may receive an E grade for the project and be ineligible (per UA Graduate College requirements) to receive a master's degree.

 You will also submit a written report for your project at the time of your presentation.
 The exact format of the written report should be determined with the help of your project advisor.

 Please include your team members' names, your advisor's name and the semester of submission on the cover sheet.
 It is recommended that you include a one paragraph abstract at the beginning of your report.
 In addition to providing a copy of your presentation to Joelle Good, please provide of your final report as well.

 A few weeks before you will be ready for final presentation of your master's project (generally, mid-July), set a date and time with your advisor for the presentation, and reserve Room 315U (the Finance Department seminar room) for the presentation with Joelle Good, Director, Graduate Programs.
 Also ensure that any equipment you need available for the presentation is reserved through her.

 You will need to provide Joelle Good with the title and brief description of your presentation.
 She will invite Finance Faculty to attend.
 Please note that at least three Finance Faculty members must be present at the presentation to comply with UA Graduate College requirements and ensure completion of your degree.

 To ensure that your degree is processed quickly, ensure you have submitted both your Plan of Study and your Master's Committee Appointment form in Gradpath in the spring semester.